cksystemsteaching/selfie/README.md

 In order to validate your findings you may want to have another look at the source code in `selfie.c` which formally defines everything we describe here.
 Look for the definitions of the global variables `REG_A0` and `REG_GP`.
 The opcode of `sd` is defined by the global variable `OP_STORE`.
 Even `funct3` which we previously ignored is defined for `sd` by the global variable `F3_SD`.
 It determines the size of the stored machine word to be a double word.
 Other choices such as `F3_SW` for storing single words are possible but not relevant here.
 The code that encodes and decodes instructions in S-Format is defined by the procedures `encode_s_format` and `decode_s_format`, respectively.
 There are similar procedures for the other formats as well.

-Let us now take a look at the `ld` instruction for loading double words from memory into a register...
+Let us now take a look at the `ld` instruction for loading a double word from memory into a register.
+Right before our example program exits with exit code `10000`, after the code of the `main` procedure returned, there is the following `ld` instruction:

 ```
 0x50(~1): 0x00013503: ld a0,0(sp)      // load exit code
 ```

+It copies the value at address `sp + 0` from memory, in fact, from the stack to register `a0`.
+That value is `10000` and the return value of `main` which is now being prepared to become the exit code of the program.
+The debugger confirms that:

 ```
 pc==0x10050(~1): ld a0,0(sp): sp==0xFFFFFFB8,mem[0xFFFFFFB8]==10000 |- a0==10000(0x2710) -> a0==10000(0x2710)==mem[0xFFFFFFB8]
 ```

+Coincidentally, the value of `a0` was already `10000` before executing the instruction which means that the instruction did not change the state of the machine other than increasing the `pc` by `4` to go to the next instruction.
+This is our first example of an effective `nop`.

+...

 ```
 0x158(~6): 0xFF843283: ld t0,-8(s0)       // while (c < n) {